rundeck/rundeck/docs/en/plugins-user-guide/ssh-plugins.md

 Password authentication works in the following way:

-* A Job must be defined specifying a Secure Option to prompt the user for the password
+* A Job must be defined specifying a Secure Remote Authentication Option to prompt the user for the password
 * Target nodes must be configured for password authentication
 * When the user executes the Job, they are prompted for the password.
-The Secure Option value for the password is not stored in the database, and is used only for that execution.
+The Secure Remote Authentication Option value for the password is not stored in the database, and is used only for that execution.

 Therefore Password authentication has several requirements and some limitations:

 1. Password-authenticated nodes can only be executed on via a defined Job, not via Ad-hoc commands (yet).
-2. Each Job that will execute on password-authenticated Nodes must define a Secure Option to prompt the user for the password before execution.
+2. Each Job that will execute on password-authenticated Nodes must define a Secure Remote Authentication Option to prompt the user for the password before execution.
-3. All Nodes using password authentication for a Job must have an equivalent Secure Option defined, or may use the same option name (or the default) if they share authentication passwords.
+3. All Nodes using password authentication for a Job must have an equivalent Secure Remote Authentication Option defined, or may use the same option name (or the default) if they share authentication passwords.

 Passwords for the nodes are input either via the GUI or arguments to the job if executed via CLI or API.